|

 be delayed because of skin breakdown

 problems.
-An example would be that a spinal
+An example would be that a

-decubitis ulcer.
-Mobilization also assists
+to a decubitis ulcer.
+Mobilization

-with strengthening, decreases the risk of
+also assists with strengthening, decreases

-muscle atrophy, and improves circulation and
+the risk of muscle atrophy, and improves

-progress to standing and ambulation.
+standing frame and progress to standing and

 In conclusion, early